huanglifirst/DSGBN/README.md

 The dataset used in this implementation can be downloaded from the following link: [DKA Solar Centre Alice Springs Dataset](https://dkasolarcentre.com.au/locations/alice-springs/graphs?sources=93)

+## Highlights
+The current code only includes the basic implementation and is intended to help illustrate the methods discussed in the paper.

 ## Full Code

 The complete code will be uploaded after the paper is published.